-These investments consist of employer securities valued at the closing price reported on the active market on which the individual securities are traded.
+These investments consist of a unitized stock fund which consists of employer securities valued at the closing price reported on the active market on which the individual securities are traded, and a small money market fund for liquidity purposes.
 As a result, the value of the investment is based on Level 1 inputs.